macster110/PAMGuard_DeepLearningSegmenter/deep_learning_help.md

 ## Overview

 PAMGuard's deep learning module allows users to deploy a large variety of deep learning models natively in PAMGuard.
 It is core module, fully integrated into PAMGuard's display and data management system and can be used in real time or for post processing data.
-It cna therfore be used as a classifier for almost anything and can integrate into multiple types of acoustic analysis workflows, for example post analysis analysis of recorder data or used as part of real time localisation workflow.
+It can therfore be used as a classifier for almost any acoustic signal and can integrate into multiple types of acoustic analysis workflows, for example post analysis analysis of recorder data or used as part of real time localisation workflow.

 ## How it works